-Olivia Munn, 35, is on the cover of Good Housekeeping and talks all about her boyfriend, her diet and her hate for working out.
+Olivia Munn, 35, is on the cover of Good Housekeeping and talks all about her boyfriend, her diet (avoid these 4 mistakes) and her hate for working out.
 Check out some of the interview below and the rest is on newsstands now.

 On her boyfriend, quarterback Aaron Rodgers: “My boyfriend’s healthiness inspires me.
 Aaron is different than every other man I’ve ever met…there’s so much I could say.
 Everything a good person can be, he is.
 He’s in such great shape, and especially lately, he’s been eating so well and working out.
 Having somebody in your life like that is so motivating.”

 On her rescue dog Chance: “I wasn’t looking for a dog at all, and then I saw this little guy and was like, ‘I have to have him.’
 [Chance’s good behavior] around Aaron is a direct reflection of how Aaron has been training him – how much respect Aaron has for Chance, and how much respect Chance has for him.
 I’m like ‘You’re my baby.
 You can do whatever you want!’
 I realize now how important it is for me to be a good parent to him, because it’s a direct reflection of me.
 Chance made us a family…he and Aaron have changed my life in every way.
 My world has become so much brighter, sweeter and lovelier.
 I feel grounded with them in my life.”